miking-lang/miking/README.md

 ## Editor Support

 It is possible to write Miking code in any editor and compile it via the command line.
-There is however an Emacs mode in `emacs/mcore-mode.el` that defines syntax highlighting and compilation support.
+There is, however, an Emacs mode in `emacs/mcore-mode.el` that defines syntax highlighting and compilation support.
 To use it, add the following to your `init.el` file: